lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 Ask the model:

 ```
-Evaluate this prompt using criteria such as clarity, specificity,
+Evaluate this prompt using criteria such as relevance, completeness, clarity, factual accuracy, and format.
-narrative potential, constraint quality, and structure.
 Suggest improvements.
 ```